danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 ## NOTE: Just a few MB ZIP file for the Function Apps code

 ## 5. When we deploy the IoMT Connector initial regional infrastructure, this is what is deployed within our subscription(s) or changes to existing infrastructure:
-1. Azure Blob Storage
+1. Azure Blob Storage (This is for the function code) - ARM template
-2. App Service Plan
+2. App Service Plan - ARM template
-3. Cluster metadata updates in the Global DB
+3. Cluster metadata updates in the Global DB - Will be done in PowerShell
-4. Service Fabric application settings
+4. Service Fabric application settings - Will be done in PowerShell

 ## NOTE: Application Insights could be done as part of the initial infrastructure, but our thought was that we would use the existing Azure API for FHIR account.